kenmarz/harparse/README.md

 example: harparser example.com.har --url='favicon' --gt=1000

-The example returns the headers and timing for any url matching favicon whose total time is greater than 1000ms
+The example returns the headers and timing for any url matching favicon whith a total time greater than 1000ms